xitizupreti/intro-component-with-signup-form-master/README.md

 ## My process

-As usual 1st HTML Model then added CSS properties and finally used JS.
+HTML Model then added CSS properties and finally used JS.

 ### Built with